alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 * by cash, cheque, banker's draft or any other payments agreed by the RPA

-If you choose block payments you should receive statements from the RPA to tell you how much you still owe.
+If you choose block payments you should get statements from the RPA to tell you how much you still owe.
 You can commit to the block payments as a [group of traders](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/439549/fdgs7t_-_IX7_-_V2.0_Jun_2015.pdf)(PDF, 51.7KB).
 You can also apply to [change the name](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/439550/fdgs5_-_IX8_-_v5.0_Jun_2015.pdf)(PDF, 65.3KB) on the 'contract'.

 Pay your security to: